Examining the Effect of Explanations of AI Privacy Redaction in AI-mediated Interactions: Ethical Considerations

 \subsection{Questions and Amount of Sensitive Information}

-Using an LLM, we generated $25$ questions in three different redaction categories: high, moderate, and low.
+We then generated $25$ questions in three different redaction categories: high, moderate, and low.
 These redaction categories represent the amount of sensitive information present in the \textbf{researcher}'s answer to a question that needs to be removed before it can be sent to the \textbf{collaborator}.
 Three examples of questions the \textbf{collaborator} are included below, one from each redaction category. \begin{itemize} \item \textbf{High}: What did the oldest participant say about how exercise affected their sleep? \item \textbf{Moderate}: How did women in the study describe their gardening experiences compared to indoor activities? \item \textbf{Low}: How did participants describe the difference in their sleep quality between the two conditions? \end{itemize} The answer to the high redaction question results in identifying this participant, so most/all of the answer should be removed.
 In contrast, the answer to the low redaction question requires little to no removal of sensitive information.
+All questions and answers were generated with GPT 4.1, and we manually verified that the answers to each question were correct based on the corresponding user study results.
+Additionally, we ensured that the questions were realistic and representative of plausible \textcolor{CollaboratorColor}{\textbf{collaborator}} queries by verifying they were grounded in the types of analyses typically performed on user study data (e.g., comparing participant groups, examining condition differences, summarizing qualitative responses) \cite{braun_using_2006}.

-We validated that the questions and the \textbf{researcher}'s answers actually contain different amounts of sensitive information by testing with an LLM judge and found that the generated questions in the high redaction category contained more sensitive information than the moderate category and the moderate category contained more sensitive information than the low category.
-More details are included in Section \ref{sec:appendix-redaction_categories}.
+We next created an LLM judge to validate that the amount of sensitive information present in the answers to these questions was sufficiently different in each redaction category.
+Note that this is a different LLM judge to the one presented below to verify privacy protection.
+We found that the questions in each redaction category were sufficiently different; specifically the generated questions in the high redaction category contained more sensitive information than the moderate category and the moderate category contained more sensitive information than the low category.
+Further details are included in Section \ref{sec:appendix-redaction_categories}.